BUTANE-Smart-Chain/Butane-docs/docs/validate/setup-and-configuration/faq.md

 <summary><b>Are there any best practice guides on preventing double-signing?</b></summary>

 There is an awesome guide.
-Polkachu is a validator on Evmos and they have wrote [this page](https://github.com/polkachu/validator-guide/blob/main/validator_server_migration_best_practice.md) to help out.
+Polkachu is a validator on Butane and they have wrote [this page](https://github.com/BUTANE-Smart-Chain) to help out.

 </details>

 <details>

-<summary><b>Do validators need to self-bond EVMOS?</b></summary>
+<summary><b>Do validators need to self-bond Butane?</b></summary>

 No, they do not.
 A validators total stake is equal to the sum of its own self-bonded stake and of its delegated stake.
 This means that a validator can compensate its low amount of self-bonded stake by attracting more delegators.
 This is why reputation is very important for validators.

-Even though there is no obligation for validators to self-bond EVMOS, delegators should want their validator to have self-bonded EVMOS in their staking pool.
+Even though there is no obligation for validators to self-bond Butane, delegators should want their validator to have self-bonded Butane in their staking pool.
 In other words, validators should have skin-in-the-game.

-In order for delegators to have some guarantee about how much skin-in-the-game their validator has, the latter can signal a minimum amount of self-bonded EVMOS.
+In order for delegators to have some guarantee about how much skin-in-the-game their validator has, the latter can signal a minimum amount of self-bonded Butane.
 If a validator's self-bond goes below the limit that it predefined, this validator and all of its delegators will unbond.

 </details>